sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 .. image:: /Images/cyberduck-usercert-1.png
 	:align: center

-Second, create a bookmark with these settings:
+Second, go to Cyberduck and create a bookmark with these settings:

 .. image:: /Images/cyberduck-usercert-2.png
 	:align: center